 We will determine whether an error occurred within 10 business days after we hear from you and will correct any error promptly.
 If we need more time, however, we may take up to 45 days to investigate your complaint or question.
 If we decide to do this, we will issue a provisional credit to your Google Wallet Balance or Funding Account within 10 business days for the amount you think is in error, so that you will have the use of the money during the time it takes us to complete our investigation.

-For errors involving new Google Wallet Accounts, we may take up to 90 days to investigate your complaint or question.
-For new Google Wallet Accounts, we may take up to 20 business days to issue a provisional credit to your Google Wallet Balance or Funding Account for the amount you think is in error.
+For errors involving new Google Payments Accounts or foreign-initiated transactions, we may take up to 90 days to investigate your complaint or question.
+For new Google Payments Accounts, we may take up to 20 business days to issue a provisional credit to your Google Wallet Balance or Funding Account for the amount you think is in error.

 We will tell you the results within 3 business days after completing our investigation.
 If we decide that there was no error, we will send you a written explanation by email or U.S. mail.
 If we had issued a provisional credit to your account for the error, such credit will be reversed and the written explanation will include notice of such reversal.
 You may ask for copies of the documents that we relied on in making our determination that there was no error.